Home / About Porphyria

 1.)
 Fractionated Fecal Porphyrins (test must be High Performance Liquid Chromatography)

-2.) *Blood test of the Enzyme Porphobilnogen Deaminase and Aminolevuelenic acid Dehydratase
+2.)
+Blood test of the Enzyme Porphobilinogen Deaminase and Aminolevulinic acid Dehydratase

-4 & 5.) *Urine Aminolevuelenic acid (ALA) and Porphobilnogen (PBG)
+4 & 5.)
+Urine Aminolevulinic acid (ALA) and Porphobilinogen (PBG)

 We give cautions and tips below, porphyria is a metabolic disease and false negatives often occur.